camunda/camunda-docs/docs/components/connectors/protocol/http-webhook.md

 #### Use the request

-A response expression can be used to return data after the webhook has been invoked.
+You can use a response expression to return data after the webhook has been invoked.
 You can use FEEL to return the request body, headers, and the HTTP status to the client invoking the Webhook Connector endpoint.

 For example, given a webhook request with the payload body: